futurelearn/frontend-exercise/README.md

 The look and feel of the module should match the FutureLearn styleguide at: https://www.futurelearn.com/styleguide

+Copies of the JSON feeds are available in this repo but they are also hosted on JSONstub to prevent localhost domain AJAX security issues.
+You can access them like so;

 'Most Popular' JSON feed using jQuery
 -------------------------------------